nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes on Command Recommendation**<br>

 * The order of fields specified here may not be what is reflected in the application.
+* When invalid inputs are detected, the text field will turn red, indicating a warning.
+You are, however, free to continue typing.
 * There is a known UI bug when the text in `command box` overflows.
 To improve user experience, command recommendation is disabled once overflow is detected.

 </div>